Absence Seizure -

 Judgement based on clinical signs and symptoms leading to identification of a known health condition or disease.

-Also known as Valium.
-This medication used as an anti-epileptic more so in acute situations such as status epilepticus, prolonged seizures or febrile convulsions.
+A medication also known as Valium which can used in managing seizure emergencies.
 It is also used as a sedative, muscle relaxant and anti-anxiety agent.
-It is not considered for long term management because of its sedative and tolerance effects.
+It is not considered for long term use because of its sedative and tolerance effects.

 Revealing private or previously unknown information to another person or third party.